scottBowles/xmas2022/README.md

 1. To sync the database with the schema, run `npx prisma migrate dev`.
 If it works, you shouldn't get any errors, and your database should match the schema in `prisma/schema.prisma`.
 1. I think you'll need to generate the prisma client with `npx prisma generate`.
 It creates files in `node_modules/.prisma` that are used by the app.
 Kinda weird if you ask me, but that's how it works.
 1. You should be able to explore your database with `npx prisma studio`, similar to the Django admin (but tbh not nearly as nice).
-1. Run `npm run sync && npm run dev -- --open` to tell SvelteKit to create its files, start the dev server, and open the app in your browser.
+1. Run `npm run dev -- --open` to start the dev server and open the app in your browser.
+There's a small chance you'll have to run `svelte-kit sync` to tell SvelteKit to create its files, but it should take care of this for you.

 ## Docs